TessavanElderen/Tower-Defense-/README.md

 # Tower-Defense
 #### I made a Tower Defence game in the last 7 weeks.
-You can place tower, buy towers, delete tower, shoot the enemies and more.
+You can place tower, buy towers, shoot the enemies and more.
 What I did in the beginning was planning my strategy for the game.
-The planning and the build of the preparation was good.
+The planning and the preparation was good.
 After I did my best for all the preparations I started the project in Unity.

 #### In the game I made a few mechanics.
-I mechanic that I'm the most proud of is the wave system.
-I learned so much about Scripable Objects and how to make two scripts conecct with eachother.
-I
+I mechanic that I'm the most proud of is the UI and the moneySystem.
+I learned more about how I use the varibales in other scripts.
+Also a have made a system for the waves.
+I learned more about the Scriptable Objects and how to link the scriptable objects code with another code that I made.

 #### What I have Learned is:
 - To ask more questions than I asked this period.